rwth-acis/WebTorrent-VideoStreaming/README.md

 ## Usage of the exemplary Web application
 1. Open the Web application in several browser tabs.
 2. Choose via the *Choose File* button a video file, e.g. the *example.mp4* file in the project folder, that should be streamed to all browser tabs that currently visit the same URL.<br />
 When the video file (identical content and file name) also lays in the *build* folder, the video will be streamed via peer-assisted delivery.
-Otherwise, the video will be streamed purely peer-to-perr.
+Otherwise, the video will be streamed purely peer-to-peer.

 ## Addional information